ComparativeGenomicsToolkit/taffy/README.md

 For example, to normalize a maf file do the following:

-    taffy view -i MAF_FILE | taffy add-gap-bases SEQUENCE_FILES | taffy norm -k > out.maf
+    taffy view -i MAF_FILE | taffy norm -k -b SEQUENCE_FILES out.maf

-`taffy view` converts MAF_FILE into taf, `taffy add-gap-bases` adds in missing unaligned sequences between maf blocks and `taffy norm` then merges together the blocks.
+`taffy view` converts MAF_FILE into taf, `taffy norm` then merges together blocks.
 The `-k` option causes the output to be in maf format.
+The `-b` option reads in underlying sequence files and is used to retrieve any sequences that are unaligned between two blocks that is necessary to include in stitching together adjacent blocks.
+This uses the same method as `taffy add-gap-bases` to add these unaligned sequences.

 ## Taffy Sort